Vocale Terms and Conditions

 8.2 The Licence we hereby grant you will be:

 (a) a non-exclusive, non-transferrable, non-sublicenseable licence to use the software, course materials and documentation provided as part of the Services.
 Although there are no comprehensive course notes to download, you agree not to copy, print, republish or reproduce any element of the training programs and examination questions/answers (by any means mechanical, electrical or electronic); and

-(b) a single copy per student basis; that is, a single copy of a training product, such as an online course with an access login-id and password, is provided to you for your own use and you agree not to use this in conjunction with other students or to distribute this to any other party.
+(b) a single copy per student basis; that is, a single copy of a training product, such as an online course with an access login-id and password, is provided to you for your own use and you agree not to use this in conjunction with other students in any teaching environment or to distribute this to any other party.
 The access login-id will be your unique email address associated with you (the student) that was either entered by the purchaser via the website www.thsipschool.com during the purchase process or supplied by the purchaser when purchasing using a Purchase order and paying by Invoice.
 Access is protected by 2 Factor Authentication (2FA) and any request to change your email address must be accompanied by the authorisation of the party who paid for the license.